moveit/moveit.ros.org/documentation/contributing/code/index.markdown

 more modern, more readable, and less prone to common bugs.

-You can install clang-tidy and other clang related tools with `sudo apt-get install clang-tidy clang-tools`
+You can install clang-tidy and other clang related tools with `sudo apt install clang-tidy clang-tools`

 Similarly to clang-format, clang-tidy uses the configuration file [``.clang-tidy``](https://github.com/ros-planning/moveit/blob/master/.clang-tidy) that is found first when traversing the source folder hierarchy upwards.
 The MoveIt repo provides this file [here](https://github.com/ros-planning/moveit/blob/master/.clang-tidy).